Full Mouth Reconstruction in Potomac, MD

 Financial Criteria: Can You Manage the Investment?

 Reconstruction is a substantial financial commitment.
-A typical case ranges from $15,000 to $40,000 depending on the number of teeth involved, whether implants are needed, and what materials are selected.
+Total cost depends on the number of teeth involved, whether implants are needed, and what materials are selected.
 A comprehensive cost estimate is provided after your examination and treatment planning.
+Please contact our office to schedule a consultation for accurate pricing.

 The financial question has two components: can you afford it now, and is it financially sound compared to alternatives?